Mongolian People's Republic

+first Soviet satellite state, and remained so for its entire existence, longer than any other Soviet satellite.
+It is the predecessor of the modern state of Mongolia.

 The state was established in 1924 following the Mongolian Revolution of 1921, which was supported by the Soviet Red Army.
-Under the rule of Khorloogiin Choibalsan, the government aligned closely with Soviet policies, undertaking Stalinist repressions from 1937 to 1939 that resulted in the deaths of over 20,000 people, including the near-total destruction of the country's Buddhist clergy.
+Under the rule of Khorloogiin Choibalsan, the government aligned closely with Soviet policies, undertaking Stalinist repressions from 1937 to 1939 that resulted in the deaths of over 20,000 people.
 The MPR's army fought alongside the Soviets in the 1939 Battles of Khalkhin Gol against Japan, and its independence was formally recognized by China after a 1945 referendum.

 After Choibalsan's death, Yumjaagiin Tsedenbal came to power and maintained a close alliance with the Soviet Union, particularly during the Sino-Soviet split of the 1960s.
-His rule was marked by Soviet-guided industrialization and the complete collectivization of agriculture, which transformed the nomadic society into a developing agricultural-industrial economy.
+His rule was marked by Soviet-guided industrialization and the complete collectivization of agriculture, mirroring the Soviet Model.
+This would transform the nomadic society into a developing agricultural-industrial economy.
 Inspired by the reforms of Mikhail Gorbachev in the Soviet Union, the 1990 Mongolian Revolution led to the resignation of the MPRP leadership, the legalization of opposition parties, and the establishment of a multi-party system.
-A new constitution was adopted in 1992, formally abolishing the socialist state and establishing the present-day parliamentary republic.
+A new constitution was adopted in 1992, formally abolishing the communist state and establishing the present-day parliamentary republic, officially known as the State of Mongolia.